agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

 - Cannot use erased variables or definitions.
 - Cannot pattern match on erased arguments, unless there is at most one valid case.
-If ``--without-K`` is enabled and there is one valid case, then the datatype must also not be indexed.
+If :option:`--without-K` is enabled and there is one valid case, then the datatype must also not be indexed.

 Consider the function ``foo`` taking an erased vector argument: